vivienm/copier-copier/README.md

 ## Quickstart

-To install Copier, please follow the installation instructions [here](https://copier.readthedocs.io/en/stable/#installation).
+To install Copier, please follow the instructions [here](https://copier.readthedocs.io/en/stable/#installation).

 Then, to create a new project based on this template, run: